-This course is designed to introduce students to the fundamentals of script writing for stage and screen.
+3 Credits This course is designed to introduce students to the fundamentals of script writing for stage and screen.
 Participants in this class will learn to properly compose and format scripts, while also exploring the freedom of creative expression through writing.
 Throughout the semester we will explore the three act structure, read various literary works and apply technique through various written and performance projects.

-Directina I (3-0) This course is designed to introduce students to the fundamentals of directing.
+Directina I (3-0)

+3 Credits This course is designed to introduce students to the fundamentals of directing.
 Participants in this class will learn how to execute the art and responsibilities of directing; from casting to strike.
-This course will provide students with a hands-on approach to directing, while and creative application.
+This course will provide students with a hands-on approach to directing, while also encouraging them to engage in play analysis, critical thinking and creative application.